 Nontenure Line Faculty Committee Updates from NFLC chair Senator Donnelly

-Regarding the recent transition to the new Nontenure line faculty title series, some individuals were not appointed by the Provost’s office to the rank that was applied for and recommended by their chair, Personnel Committees and dean, some of which were appealed and largely denied but some were indeed subsequently approved
+Regarding the recent transition to the new Nontenure line faculty title series, some individuals were not appointed by the Provost’s office to the rank that was applied for and recommended by their chair, Personnel Committees and dean, some of which were appealed and largely denied but some were indeed subsequently approved.

-Among the NLF community, there are concerns about the lack of transparency and following the previously outlined procedures plus additional clarity is needed now that the initial transition has occurred
+Among the NLF community, there are concerns about the lack of transparency and following the previously outlined procedures plus additional clarity is needed now that the initial transition has occurred.

-It was suggested that any affected individuals work with their chair and dean to strategize about the best approach going forward for promotion
+It was suggested that any affected individuals work with their chair and dean to strategize about the best approach going forward for promotion.

-It was suggested to invite Provost Aswath and his staff to the upcoming NLF committee meeting on September 20, 2024, to discuss the rationale, process and decisioning
+It was suggested to invite Provost Aswath and his staff to the upcoming NLF committee meeting on September 20, 2024, to discuss the rationale, process and decisioning.

-General discussion occurred on the matter including
+General discussion occurred on the matter including:

-Departments may need to more clearly define what is promotion acceptable in teaching, research, service and scholarly activities and provide feedback
+Departments may need to more clearly define what is promotion acceptable in teaching, research, service, and scholarly activities and provide feedback.

-Any specific questions will be added to the upcoming PAAG meeting with the Faculty Senate on 9/11/2024
+Any specific questions will be added to the upcoming PAAG meeting with the Faculty Senate on 9/11/2024.

-The whole transition process had a very quick turnaround and some mistakes may have been made and/or some inconsistencies
+The whole transition process had a very quick turnaround, and some mistakes may have been made and/or some inconsistencies.

-Departments may also need to adjust individual faculty member goals as it relates to promotion opportunities going forward
+Departments may also need to adjust individual faculty member goals as it relates to promotion opportunities going forward.

-This initiative began over 10 years ago by the NLF committee with numerous setbacks and changes along the way
+This initiative began over 10 years ago by the NLF committee with numerous setbacks and changes along the way.

 Other policies will require modification with the addition of the new faculty titles if they involve Nontenure Line Faculty

-Salary equity will need to be re-examined regarding recent hires vs. longer-term faculty members
+Salary equity will need to be re-examined regarding recent hires vs. longer-term faculty members.

 The Faculty Senate continues to fully support the work and initiatives of the Nontenure line Faculty Committee